 Sometimes, even with meticulous care, temporary crowns or bridges may become loose between visits.
 If this should occur, please place the temporary crown or bridge back on your tooth immediately.
 Putting a drop of Vaseline in the temporary crown or bridge will very often increase the retention and hold the temporary in place until you can schedule an appointment.
 If you can not replace the temporary crown yourself, put it in a safe place and call us.
 We will be happy to re cement it for you at the earliest possible moment.

-At that time, the temporary crown is removed and any temporary cement is cleaned from the prepared tooth.
+The temporary crown is now removed and any temporary cement is cleaned from the prepared tooth.
 Your dentist will fit the final crown, check for accuracy, adjust for any bite discrepancies and evaluate the esthetics.
-If all of these factors are acceptable, the crown is cemented to your tooth.
+Once the fit is verified, the crown is cemented to your tooth.
 It is not unusual for the new crown to be mildly sensitive to cold temperatures for a few weeks.
 However, if the sensitivity is severe, does not subside, or if the bite feels uncomfortable, contact your dentist.
 Further adjustments to the crown may be necessary.
 There is a possibility of the nerve in the tooth dying during or after the crowning process, especially if the tooth has been previously heavily filled.
 The risk is usually less than 5% per tooth but this does depend on the teeth.
 It is always good to ask your dentist for a more specific estimation of risk.